Chris Capuano: Early life

-Amateur career
+College career

 Capuano was selected by the Pittsburgh Pirates in the 45th round of the 1996 MLB draft out of high school but chose not to sign, instead accepting a baseball scholarship to Duke University over offers from Dartmouth and Yale.
 While at Duke, he played for the Blue Devils baseball team and was a member of the Xi chapter of the Alpha Tau Omega fraternity.
 Following his junior year, he was drafted by the Arizona Diamondbacks in the eighth round of the 1999 MLB draft.
 Having signed a professional contract, NCAA rules rendered him ineligible to play college baseball during his senior year.
 He completed his studies as a regular student and graduated from Duke in 2000 with a degree in economics, earning a 3.86 GPA and election to Phi Beta Kappa.
 Over his collegiate career from 1997 to 1999, Capuano made 33 starts for the Blue Devils, ranking ninth in school history with 251 strikeouts, behind Marcus Stroman’s record of 290.

 Capuano played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League during the summers of 1997 and 1998, and returned in 1999 to play for the Bourne Braves.

 Professional career

-Arizona Diamondbacks
+Draft and minor leagues

-Capuano was selected by the Arizona Diamondbacks in the eighth round, 238th overall, of the 1999 MLB draft.
+Capuano was selected 238th overall by the Arizona Diamondbacks in the eighth round of the 1999 MLB draft.
 He played for the South Bend Silver Hawks of the Class A Midwest League in 2000 and the El Paso Diablos of the Class AA Texas League in 2001.
 Capuano began the 2002 season with the Tucson Sidewinders of the Class AAA Pacific Coast League (PCL), posting a 4–1 record with a 2.72 ERA before undergoing Tommy John surgery on May 17, which sidelined him for the remainder of the season.

+Arizona Diamondbacks (2003)

 Capuano made his MLB debut with the Arizona Diamondbacks on May 4, 2003, against the Atlanta Braves, absorbing the loss in a two-inning relief appearance during extra innings.
-He made his first major league start on May 17 against the Pittsburgh Pirates, lasting only 4⅔ innings while allowing seven earned runs and taking the loss.
+He made his first major league start on May 17 against the Pittsburgh Pirates, lasting only 4 2/3 innings while allowing seven earned runs and taking the loss.
 Following that start, he was optioned back to the minors but was called up again for a spot start on July 9 against the San Diego Padres.
 In that outing, he pitched seven innings, allowed just one unearned run, and earned his first major league win.
 Afterward, he returned to the minors where he made 23 starts for the Sidewinders, posting a 9–5 record with a 3.34 ERA, which earned him Pacific Coast League All-Star honors.
 Capuano was recalled to the Diamondbacks in September when rosters expanded and finished the season with nine MLB appearances, including five starts, compiling a 2–4 record with a 4.64 ERA.